PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 08:40:54
+Last updated: 2024-04-11 08:41:33
-Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby
+Random Quote: I don't wanna be choosing between two girls, I wanna be a complete head over heels idiot for one! - Ted Mosby